Thursday, July 21, 2016

-To provide education and awareness on issues regarding offenders in an effort to:
+The third annual Lifecycle Conference is designed to provide education and awareness for the community on issues regarding offenders in an effort to:

-- Stimulate discussion of ideas that would challenge the community communication process.
+- Stimulate discussion of ideas that would challenge the community reception of the ex-offender.

 - Share ideas regarding the need to have multiple county, community, and jail programs working in unison.